What Triggers Narcissistic Rage? What Happens During It?

 Not getting special treatment causes them humiliation.

-2. When they are criticized or given negative feedback.
+2. When they are given negative feedback.

 When a narcissist gets criticized, they become outraged.